Flutterwave Standard

 If you have webhooks enabled, we'll send you a notification for each failed payment attempt.
 This is useful in case you want to later reach out to customers who had issues paying.
 See our webhooks guide for an example.

-Timeout can be set to a max value of 1440 minutes or 24 hours.
+Timeout can be set to a max value of 1440 minutes (24 hours).

-Additionally, You can limit how many attempts users make for failed transactions on checkout.
-By setting max_retry, The user is prevented from attempting transactions unnecessarily on checkout.
-When making a payment, the transaction would be canceled and marked as failed, if the user attempts reaches max retry.
+, the user is prevented from attempting transactions unnecessarily on checkout.
+When making a payment, the transaction would be canceled and marked as failed once a user's attempts go beyond the max retries.

 Using these configurations can help you improve security on checkout by limiting payment attempts of malicious users.
-For example, If timeout and retry for a transaction are set to 10 mins and five (5) attempts respectively, The transaction fails automatically if the user makes more than five attempts or spends longer than 10 mins to complete the transaction.
+For example, if timeout and retry for a transaction are set to 10 minutes and five (5) attempts respectively, The transaction fails automatically if the user makes more than five attempts or spends more than 10 minutes completing the transaction.

 try {